File Storage and Storage Resources

 The Resource Types available are described in the Resource Plugins section.

-Launching a Workflow from a Resource
+Launching a Workflow from an Asset

 Assets can be launched through a Workflow in several ways in Ooyala Flex: